A travel through a McCarthy first editions collection

 • Books

-THE SCARCEST FIRST ENGLISH EDITION OF MCCARTHY’S NOVELS: SUTTREE
+“MY GOD THAT BOOK…”, THE ITALIAN FIRST EDITION OF SUTTREE

-Child of God (Figlio di Dio), first Italian edition Einaudi, Torino, 2000 First Italian edition, only printing with complete numberlines from 0 to 6 and from 2003 to 2006 on a colophon page bound after the text pages which reads: “Stampato … nel mese di luglio 2000”.
-Hardcover, 22,1 x 14,5 cm., 186 numbered pages.
-Publisher’s original greenish grey cloth lettered in black on the spine.
-White dustjacket lettered in black with a photograph by Gerd Kittel on the front…
+Suttree, first Italian edition Einaudi, Torino, 2009.
+First Italian edition, first printing with complete numberlines from 0 to 6 and from 2009 to 2012 on a colophon page bound after the contents page at the end of the book, which reads “Stampato…nel mese di Ottobre 2009”.
+Hardcover, 22,3 x 14,3 cm, 560 numbered pages.
+Publisher’s original greenish-grey cloth lettered in black on spine.
+White dustjacket lettered in black with a reproduction of the painting “Trout fishing, Lake St.John, Québec” by…

 A Few Words to Start